 Steeped in Mission-era history and Wild West mythology, Santa Margarita Ranch is today owned by three longtime local winegrowing and ranching families who are committed to advancing the land’s legacy of “early California rancho hospitality.”

 Karl Wittstrom oversees the daily management and operations of Ancient Peaks Winery.
 Karl is an entrepreneur, winegrower, rancher and longtime Paso Robles area resident who was raised amid his family’s ranching and farming business.
-Karl is a director of the California Mid State Fair in Paso Robles, and he is a member of the California Cattlemen’s Association, California Farm Bureau and a past director of the Paso Robles Wine Country Alliance.
+Karl is a past director of the California Mid State Fair in Paso Robles, and he is a member of the California Cattlemen’s Association, California Farm Bureau and a past director of the Paso Robles Wine Country Alliance.
 He oversees his own family vineyard and co-owns Margarita Vineyard and Ancient Peaks Winery.

 Rob Rossi oversees strategic planning and development for Ancient Peaks Winery.
 Rob is a local entrepreneur and businessman with varied interests throughout the Central Coast.
 Rob is a newcomer to the wine industry, having introduced Robert Mondavi to Santa Margarita Ranch in 1999.
 Rob’s interests emphasize historic renovations and reuse projects, which have included the Fremont Theater in San Luis Obispo and Granada Theater in Santa Barbara.
 He co-owns Margarita Vineyard and Ancient Peaks Winery.